nazavode/nazavode.github.io/content/post/aliasing.md

-Just a quick note: even if we are talking about *pointers* and C-ish stuff, this concept is valid for *all* programming languages: a lot of recent languages use pointers (Go, for example) but in C this isssue is a lot more critical since we can do *arithmetics* with them, moving pointers around in memory as we like.
+Just a quick note: even if we are talking about *pointers* and C-ish stuff, this concept is valid for *all* programming languages: a lot of recent languages use pointers (Go, for example) but in C this issue is a lot more critical since we can do *arithmetics* with them, moving pointers around in memory as we like.